jfarrellhfx/jfarrellhfx.github.io/index.markdown

 ## Education
-- Hon.
-Bachelor's of Science, *University of Toronto*, 2017 -- 2021
+- Honors Bachelors of Science, *University of Toronto*, 2017 -- 2021

 <!--
 ## More about Me